We Spent 6 Months Building PBN Links. Here’s What Actually Happened.

 Organic Traffic Changes

 Three test sites showed distinct trajectories.
 Site A climbed from 340 to 980 monthly sessions over 90 days, peaking in month four before plateauing.
 Site B grew steadily from 180 to 520 sessions with minimal fluctuation.
-Site C spiked early—220 to 740 in six weeks—then dropped 40 percent after a September core update.
+Site C spiked early, 220 to 740 in six weeks, then dropped 40% after a September core update.
 Session duration remained stable across all properties, averaging 2:15 minutes.
-Measuring link building performance proved essential when volatility hit; organic user counts tracked sessions within 5 percent variance, confirming genuine traffic rather than bot noise.
+Measuring link building performance proved essential when volatility hit; organic user counts tracked sessions within 5% variance, confirming genuine traffic rather than bot noise.
 Ranking positions for target terms rose an average of 12 spots, though individual keyword movement varied by 30 positions week-to-week.

 Keyword Movement